 National research tells us that those eligible for Pupil Premium funding tend to do less well at school than other children.
 This is why the government is targeting them with additional support.
 However, the way in which we choose to spend this money can benefit all children in school.
 For example: interventions planned and delivered to Pupil Premium children may also include others in the class; Pupil Premium funded training makes staff better equipped to meet the needs of all children; and when Pupil Premium is used to subside a trip, it keeps the costs low for everyone else.
 In short, the more families qualify for funding, the greater the benefit for all children at Granby.

 We are required to be open and transparent about how much Pupil Premium funding the school receives and how this is spent.
 This information is detailed on this page and the Pupil Premium strategy document included above.
-If you think you may be eligible for this funding, you can apply via the Leicester City Council website.
+If you think you may be eligible for this funding, you can apply via the link below.

-There is also a Sports Premium funded by the government which aims to improve the quality of PE and sport the school provides.
+There is also a PE and Sport Premium funded by the government which aims to improve the quality of PE and sport the school provides.
 This is based on the total number of pupils and is aimed at all pupils, not just those in receipt of Pupil Premium.
 More about this can be found on our PE and Sport Premium page.